One Formula, 16 Exchanges: The Magic Formula Beats Local Benchmarks in Most Markets

 The Middle: Positive but Modest

-Seven exchanges show positive excess returns over their local benchmarks, ranging from +4.78% (Germany) down to +1.03% (Canada).
-Several of these were negative under the old SPY comparison.
+Eleven exchanges show positive excess returns beyond the top three, ranging from +3.60% (Hong Kong) down to +0.89% (China).
+Several of these were negative or near-zero under the old SPY comparison.

 Previously showed -3.11% excess vs SPY.
-Against the Hang Seng, the formula actually outperformed.
-This makes sense: Hong Kong's local index has suffered structurally since 2018, and the formula's stock selection avoided some of the worst damage.
-Beta of 1.070 means roughly market-level exposure.
-The Sharpe of 0.051 is thin, though, and the -67.30% max drawdown is severe.
+Against the Hang Seng, the formula outperformed significantly.
+Hong Kong's local index has suffered structurally since 2018, and the formula's stock selection avoided some of the worst damage.
+Beta of 1.075 means roughly market-level exposure.
+The Sharpe of 0.080 is thin, though, and the -65.06% max drawdown is severe.

-Flipped from -1.07% (vs SPY) to positive.
+Flipped from -1.07% (vs SPY) to solidly positive.
 21 cash periods.
 Taiwan's tech-heavy market concentrates the qualifying pool.
-The Sharpe of 0.302 is decent, and the low beta (0.494) means the formula picked defensive names relative to the broader market.
+The Sharpe of 0.326 is decent, and the low beta (0.493) means the formula picked defensive names relative to the broader market.

-Another flip.
-Was -1.02% vs SPY, now positive vs KOSPI.
+Flipped from -1.02% vs SPY to positive vs KOSPI.
 21 cash periods and a low beta of 0.493.
 Korea's chaebol governance discount may not translate into alpha vs global benchmarks, but the formula does pick stocks that outrun the local market.
-The -36.92% max drawdown is the shallowest in the entire dataset.
+The -35.90% max drawdown is the shallowest in the entire dataset.

 Barely positive vs the TSX Composite, after showing -1.08% vs SPY.
 The Canadian market is dominated by energy, mining, and financials.
 Energy and mining have volatile ROCE.
 Financials are excluded.
 What's left is a thin universe.
 Zero cash periods but mediocre picks.